 For a second example, let's round 3.6543 to the third decimal place.
 Therefore, you look at the fourth decimal position, which is a 3.
 As the rule says, you would leave the digit alone and the number becomes 3.654.

 Nonterminating Decimals

 What happens when you perform a calculation and the decimal doesn't terminate?

-- You need to assess if there is a pattern in the decimals: - 17 The Nonterminating Decimal without a Pattern: For example, 6 - = 0.352941176 ... with no apparent ending decimal and no pattern to the decimals.
+- You need to assess if there is a pattern in the decimals: - 17 decimal and no pattern to the decimals.